-Constraints addressed Constraints Treatments Technical Lack of water and electricity in the field.
+Constraints Treatments Technical Lack of water and electricity in the field.
 Organization of enough water, organization of generators, adaptation to conditions by not using computers, but reporting through handwritten notes.
-Workload Need of researchers to adapt to local/regional conditions, to learn a new methodology and to collect viable information all at once; demand on the local population to spend time and effort on communication and knowledge exchange.
-Scheduling enough time for the study and offer also leisure time for all participants Social / cultural / religious The cultural differences between international/ national researchers and local population proved to be a challenge for the implementation of the MARP study (Malagasy researchers participating in the process mainly originated from a different region in Madagascar).
-Awareness-raising among the researchers to adapt to local cultural norms and engagement of personnel from the region to support the communication process.
+Workload Need of researchers to adapt to local/regional condi- tions, to learn a new methodology and to collect viable information all at once; demand on the local population to spend time and effort on communica- tion and knowledge exchange.
+Scheduling enough time for the study and offer also leisure time for all participants Social / cultural / religious us The cultural differences between international/ na- tional researchers and local population proved to be a challenge for the implementation of the MARP study (Malagasy researchers participating in the process mainly originated from a different region in Madagascar).
 Institutional Researchers were not familiar with the MARP methodology and the regional context.
 Offering an introductory workshop at the beginning of the MARP study and supporting the learning-by-doing process by facilitators.

-Stakeholders / target groups Approach costs met by: International (German 100 Ministry of Education and Research, BMBF))% land users, individual / groups Total 100)% Annual budget for SLM component: US\$ 2,000-10,000
+Stakeholders / target groups Approach costs met by: International (German Ministry of Education and Research, BMBF) 100% land users, individual / groups Total Annual budget for SLM component: US\$ 2,000-10,000 100%

 Decisions on choice of the Technology: By SLM specialists alone (top-down).
 Decisions on method of implementing the Technology: Mainly by SLM specialists with consultation of land users.
 Approach designed by: International specialists.

-Implementing bodies: National non-government (Madagascar National Parks), international (research consortium), international non-government (WWF), village representatives, local community / land users.
+Implementing bodies: National non-government (Madagascar National Parks), international (research consortium), international nongovernment (WWF), village representatives, local community / land users.